Algebraic and geometric properties of homeomorphism groups of ordinals

+where \( \mathbb Z^{d-1} \) and \( \Sym(d) \) are discrete and are identified with their images under the sections from \Cref{thm:ses}. \end{Cor}

-An explicit description of \( \chi \), and its section, is given in \Cref{sec:ses}, which comes from \( d-1 \) independent \emph{flux homomorphisms} counting the shifting of the elements of \( N_{\alpha,d} \).
+An explicit description of \( \chi \), and its section, is given in \Cref{sec:ses}, which comes from \( d-1 \) independent \emph{flux homomorphisms} counting the shifting of the capacity \( \alpha \) elements of \( X_{\alpha,d} \).
 As a consequence, we see that \( \PH_{\alpha,d} \) and \( \HH_{\alpha,d} \) are neither perfect nor strongly bounded.
 For the latter, note that \( \PH_{\alpha,d} \) has a countably infinite quotient and hence is not strongly bounded per the discussion above, and as \( \HH_{\alpha,d} \) has a finite-index subgroup that fails to be strongly bounded, it must also fail to be strongly bounded.

 A topological group is \emph{coarsely bounded} if every continuous left-invariant metric on the group has bounded diameter (see \cite{RosendalBook}).
-Equipped with the compact-open topology, \( \HH_{\alpha,d} \) is a topological group (see \Cref{sec:ordinals}).
-With this topology, it is readily verified that the homomorphism \( \chi \) is continuous, and hence it follows from \Cref{thm:ses} that \( \PH_{\alpha,d} \) (and hence \( \HH_{\alpha,d} \)) is not coarsely bounded.
+Note that this is a weaker condition than being strongly bounded, as we have required the metrics under consideration to be continuous; in particular, a group is strongly bounded if and only if it is coarsely bounded as a discrete group.
+As mentioned in \Cref{thm:ses}, the homomorphism \( \chi \) is continuous, and hence it follows from \Cref{thm:ses} that \( \PH_{\alpha,d} \) (and hence \( \HH_{\alpha,d} \)) is not coarsely bounded.
 Together with \Cref{thm:main3}, this yields the following corollary.

 \begin{Cor} Let \( \alpha \) be an ordinal, and let \( d \in \bn \).
 The following are equivalent: \begin{enumerate}[(i)]

 \item \( \HH_{\alpha,d} \) is strongly distorted. \item \( \HH_{\alpha,d} \) is strongly bounded. \item \( \HH_{\alpha,d} \) is coarsely bounded. \item \( d = 1 \).